domagojkuzmek/notes/js-notes.md

 - in JavaScript, 1 + true gives 2, we might not notice that kind of bug, it might make it all the way to production

+- HTML represents the initial page content, whereas the DOM represents the updated page content which was changed by the JavaScript code you wrote

 ** Design patterns **

 - with design patterns we improve: